 Maintaining Hope After an Alzheimer’s Diagnosis

-An Alzheimer’s diagnosis will have a profound impact on the individual and on the family system as a whole.
+An Alzheimer’s diagnosis will have a profound impact on the individual and on the family as a whole.
 The earlier the diagnosis, the earlier that treatment and planning options can begin to manage the symptoms of the disease.
 Lifestyle changes, diet and medications can slow the progression of Alzheimer’s and its impact on both the mind and body.

 Promising New Drugs